Strengthen Your Special Needs Students' EXECUTIVE FUNCTION SKILLS: Reduce Impulsive Behaviors, Increase Focus and Develop Working Memory

 - Tools and Strategies to Teach Independence and Emotional Regulation

-Learn how to help your students become more independent with strategies that teach the steps in planning, implementing the plan and self-evaluating when finished … Strategies students can use for emotional regulation, both in-classroom and online
+Learn how to help your students become more independent with strategies that teach the steps in planning, implementing the plan and self-evaluating when finished … Strategies students can use for emotional regulation

-- How Executive Function Skills Impact Student Behavior in the Classroom and During Online Learning and What You Can Do About It
+- How Executive Function Skills Impact Student Behavior and What You Can Do About It

 Understand and learn practical solutions for impulse control, self-regulation and self-management … Help your students with special needs to develop situational awareness to stop, think and plan before they respond negatively